gerekper/ganjaking/wp-content/plugins/perfmatters/readme.txt

 Check out our [documentation](https://perfmatters.io/docs/) for more information on how to use Perfmatters.

 == Changelog ==

+= 2.2.3 - 01.08.2024 =
+* Fixed an issue where Mediavine and Modula Slider quick exclusions were not working properly.

+= 2.2.2 - 01.07.2024 =
+* Fixed PHP warnings coming from certain local analytics setups.
+* Translation updates.

 = 2.2.1 - 01.04.2024 =
 * Removed deprecated Universal Analytics options which are no longer available and renamed remaining script type labels.
 If you still haven't updated to Google Analytics 4, make sure to create a new profile and input your new measurement ID.